Skip to content

 Async client for the Durable Workflow server's control and worker planes.

 The :class:Client wraps the server's HTTP/JSON protocol.
 Control-plane methods (start_workflow, signal_workflow, describe_workflow, schedule management, …) are what callers use to drive workflows from outside.
-Worker-plane methods (register_worker, poll_workflow_task, complete_activity_task, …) are what the :class:~durable_workflow.Worker uses to run tasks; they are public so advanced users can build custom workers, but most applications should not call them directly.
+Worker-plane methods (register_worker, poll_workflow_task, poll_query_task, complete_activity_task, …) are what the :class:~durable_workflow.Worker uses to run tasks; they are public so advanced users can build custom workers, but most applications should not call them directly.

 The module also defines the returned-value dataclasses (WorkflowExecution, WorkflowList, ScheduleSpec, ScheduleDescription, …) and the ergonomic handle classes (:class:WorkflowHandle, :class:ScheduleHandle) that bind a workflow or schedule id to a :class:Client so you can call methods without repeating the id on every call.